nkonovalova/portfolio-e-commerce/frontend/README.md

 ## 🧾 API

-API documentation is described in [`API.yaml`](./API.yaml).
-Example endpoints:
+The backend is a `json-server` instance with custom routes.
+All endpoints are prefixed with `/api`.

+### Available Endpoints

-- `GET /products` — returns full product list
+-   `GET /api/products` — Returns a full list of all products.
+-   `GET /api/products/:id` — Returns a single product by its ID.
+-   `GET /api/products/categories` — Returns an array of available product category strings.
+-   `GET /api/products/colors` — Returns an array of available color hex strings.
-- `GET /relatedProducts` — returns related products for the main page
+-   `GET /api/products/relevant` — Returns a list of products marked as "relevant" for the main page.

 ---